ttrefoni/DPHPT/README.md

 Once you have completed these steps you should be able to access the shared folder at /hp_tune_auto on all client machines.

 If you chose a different share name than “hp_tune_share” in step 2.C, be sure to update it in the above line.
-Replace `username` and `password` with your credentials created in step 2.D, `server-ip` with the server’s IP address, and `path/to/mountpoint` with the directory you created in step 3.B.
+Replace `username` and `password` with your credentials created in step 2.D, `server-ip` with the server’s IP address.
+If you chose a different convention for the mountepoint than `/hp_tune_auto` adjust that value to the directory you created in step 3.B.

-#### 1.A.ii Create template and RUNS directories in the shared folder.
+#### 1.A.ii Copy Template to the Shared Folder.

 1. Download the [template](template) directory from this GitHub.
 This directory contains all the scripts necessary to build a Docker image, create a compose file to start Docker containers, and create and manage a hyper-parameter grid.
 It also includes a set of sample training and testing data for the example LSTM model.